sebastianmonzel/webfiles-framework-php/README.md

 use webfilesframework\core\datastore\MDatastoreTransfer;

 $source = new MDirectoryDatastore(new MDirectory("sourceDir"));
-$target = new MDatabaseDatastore(new MDatabaseConnection("localhost","wonderfulDatabasename","myTableprefix","myuser","mypassword"));
+$target = new MDatabaseDatastore(new MDatabaseConnection("localhost","wonderfulDatabasename","mytableprefix","myuser","mypassword"));

 $datastoreTransfer = new MDatastoreTransfer($source, $target);
 $datastoreTransfer->transfer();